alexanderkotsev/gp-ogc-api-features/tg.md

 | Web API | API using an architectural style that is founded on the technologies of the Web. | [DWBP](https://www.w3.org/TR/dwbp)

-**NOTE 1** ISO and the European Commission maintain comprehensive terminological databases at the following addresses:
+**NOTE** ISO and the European Commission maintain comprehensive terminological databases at the following addresses:
 - [ISO Online browsing platform](https://www.iso.org/obp)
 - [INSPIRE glossary](http://inspire.ec.europa.eu/glossary)